Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 <a href="/assets/papers/JMP_GO.pdf">PDF</a></span>

-**It Ain’t Over ‘Til It’s Over: Post-IPO VC Ownership Effect on Innovation-Enhancing Investment of Newly Public Firms**.
+**It Ain’t Over ‘Til It’s Over: Post-IPO VC Ownership Effect on Innovation-Enhancing Investment of Newly Public Firms**
-Revise and Resubmit.
-2022. (with T. Kim and H. Woo)
+(with T. Kim and H. Woo) Revise and Resubmit.
+2022.

 <details>
   <summary>Abstract</summary>